-- (1) in this Chapter, "Secretary of State" means the Secretary of State for the time being responsible for citizenship matters. - (2) For the purposes of this Chapter, a person, born aboard a registered ship or aircraft, aboard an unregistered ship or aircraft of the government of any country, shall be deemed to have been born in the place in which the ship or aircraft is registered or, as the case may be, in that country.
+1. In this Chapter, "Secretary of State" means the Secretary of State for the time being responsible for citizenship matters.

+2. For the purposes of this Chapter, a person, born aboard a registered ship or aircraft, aboard an unregistered ship or aircraft of the government of any country, shall be deemed to have been born in the place in which the ship or aircraft is registered or, as the case may be, in that country.

-(3) Any reference in this Chapter to the citizenship of a parent of a person at the time of that person's birth, shall, in relation to a person born after the death of that parent, be construed as reference to that parent's citizenship at the time of death.
+3. Any reference in this Chapter to the citizenship of a parent of a person at the time of that person's birth, shall, in relation to a person born after the death of that parent, be construed as reference to that parent's citizenship at the time of death.

+CHAPTER IV

-CHAPTER IV PROTECTION OF FUNDAMENTAL RIGHTSS AND FREEDOM
+PROTECTION OF FUNDAMENTAL RIGHTS AND FREEDOM

-17. Fundamental rights and freedoms
+17. Fundamental Rights and Freedoms

-- (1) The fundamental human rights and freedoms enshrined in this Chapter shall be respected and upheld by all organs of the executive and its agencies, the legislature and, where applicable to them, by all natural and legal persons in The Gambia, and shall be enforceable by the courts in accordance with this Constitution. - (2) Every person in The Gambia, whatever his or her race, colour, gender, language, religion, political or other opinion, national or social origin, property, birth or other status, shall be entitled to the fundamental human rights and freedoms of the individual contained in this Chapter, but subject to respect for the rights and freedoms of others and for the public interest.
+1. The fundamental human rights and freedoms enshrined in this Chapter shall be respected and upheld by all organs of the Executive and its agencies, the Legislature and, where applicable to them, by all natural and legal persons in The Gambia, and shall be enforceable by the Courts in accordance with this Constitution.

+2. Every person in the Gambia, whatever his or her race, colour, gender, Language, religion, political or other opinion, National or social origin, property, birth or other status, shall be entitled to the fundamental human rights and freedoms of the individual contained in this chapter, but subject to respect for the rights and freedoms of others and for the public interest.

-18. Protection of the right to life
+18. Protection of right to life

-- (1) No person shall be deprived of his or her life intentionally, except in the execution of a sentence of death imposed by a court of competent jurisdiction in respect of a criminal offence for which the penalty is death under the laws of The Gambia, as they have effect in accordance with subsection (2), and of which he or she has been lawfully convicted. - (2) As from the coming into force of this Constitution, no court in The Gambia shall be competent to impose a sentence of death for any offence unless the sentence is prescribed by law and the offence involves violence, or the administration of any toxic substance, resulting in the death of another person. - (3) The National Assembly shall within ten years from the date of the coming into force of this Constitution review the desirability or otherwise of the total abolition of the death penalty in The Gambia. - (4) Without prejudice to any liability for a contravention of any other law with respect to the use of force in such cases as are hereinafter mentioned, a person shall not be regarded as having been deprived of his or her life in contravention of this section if he or she dies as a result of the use of force to such extent as is reasonably justifiable in the circumstances of the case, that is to say -
+1. No person shall be deprived of his or her life intentionally except in the execution of a sentence of death imposed by a court of competent jurisdiction in respect of a criminal offence for which the penalty is death under the Laws of The Gambia as they have effect in accordance with subsection (2) and of which he or she has been lawfully convicted.

+2. As from the coming into force of this Constitution, no court in The Gambia shall be competent to impose a sentence of death for any offence unless the sentence is prescribed by law and the offence involves violence, or the administration of any toxic substance, resulting in the death of another person.

+3. The National Assembly shall within ten years from the date of the coming into force of this Constitution review the desirability or otherwise of the total abolition of the death penalty in The Gambia

+4. Without prejudice to any liability for a contravention of any other law with respect to the use of force in such cases as are hereinafter mentioned, a person shall not be regarded as having been deprived of his or her life in contravention of this section if he or she dies as a result of the use of force to such extent as is reasonably justifiable in the circumstances of the case, that is to saya. for the defence of any person from unlawful violence or for the defence property;

+• Right to life

-- (a) for the defence of any person from unlawful violence or for the defence of property; - (b) in order to effect a lawful arrest or to prevent the escape of a person lawfully detained; - (c) for the purpose of suppressing a riot, insurrection or mutiny; - (d) in order to prevent the commission by that person of a criminal offence; or - (e) if he or she dies as a result of a lawful act of war.
+- b. in order to effect a lawful arrest or to prevent the escape of a person lawfully detained; - c. for the purpose of suppressing a riot, insurrection of mutiny; - d. in order to prevent the commission by that person of a criminal offence, or - e. if he or she dies as a result of a lawful act of war.

-19. Protection of the right to personal liberty
+19. Protection right to Personal liberty